bk/pdc/README.md

     epub-cover-image: '/home/km/img/spectre_big.jpg'
 ```

-as we saw above, while Engels's version of this file perhaps might look like this:
+as we saw above, while Friedrich's version of this file perhaps might look like this:

 ```yaml
 formats: ['html', 'epub']